info@hwscenter.com

 Non-Medication Treatments:

-Several FDA-cleared neuromodulation devices offer non-drug options for managing migraines:
+Several FDA-cleared neuromodulation devices offer non-drug options for managing it:

 • tSNS: A headband device that stimulates forehead nerves to reduce headache frequency.